 2. Make saving painless

-Whether a comfortable retirement, launching a business, putting kids through college or buying a new home, you’ll need to translate those dreams into savings goals to make them a reality.
+Whether your goal is having a comfortable retirement, launching a business, putting kids through college or buying a new home, you’ll need to translate that dream into savings goals to make it a reality.

 Setting concrete goals also helps motivate you, making saving easier.
 So, name those savings goals and set up automatic transfers from your paycheck to a high-yield savings account or retirement account.
 That way, you’ll never see the money or miss it.
 You’ll find high-yield savings accounts in our Solutions Center.